Cascoda/cascoda-sdk/posix/app/chilictl/README.md

                 Filter the list to only include the device with the given serial number.
         -v <version-no>, --min-version=<version-no>
-                Filter the list to only include devices with a version greater or equal to the provided version. eg: 0.18
+                Filter the list to only include devices with a version greater or equal to the provided version. eg: 0.18 -u, --enumerate-uart
+                Will also enumerate devices connected to COM ports on your PC.
 ```

 ### List output